-John Carpenter's directorial debut may be a glorified student project but it bears many of his hallmarks that would become his signatures during a long and productive career.
+"Dark Star," John Carpenter's directorial debut, may be a glorified student project but it bears many of his hallmarks that would become his signatures during a long and productive career.
 Benjamin Cox treats himself to a genuine cult curiousity...

 Emotionally devastating and unashamedly indulgent, Michael Camino's controversial Vietnam war film is as essential a watch as it ever was.
 Benjamin Cox is simply blown away by the film's brilliance.

 This bombastic sequel to an equally silly action film is full of jingoism, digital destruction and foreign baddies shooting everything.
 Benjamin Cox is decidedly unimpressed.

 While westerns aren't as popular as they were, some films manage to cling on to their audience via a stirring soundtrack, an A-list cast or a captivating story.
 And luckily for Benjamin Cox, this film has all three...

 This camp, sci-fi thriller is a remarkably prescient blend of bloody action and sensationalist game-show.
 It is also the definition of a cult hit, one which Benjamin Cox looks back on with misty eyes.